 The CKeditor is FCKeditor version 3 and, by some reports, makes FCKeditor look like a snail with arthritis.
 Distributed under the same licenses as FCKeditor.

-Drupal 8 will ship with an integration of CKEditor out of the box, without the need for Wysiwyg module.
+Drupal 8 ships with an integration of CKEditor out of the box, without the need for Wysiwyg module.

 No longer developed in favor of CKEditor.
 Used to be the biggest baddest editor.
 Every feature you can think of plus the kitchen sink.
 Version 3 is called CKEditor so spam killers will not reject the FCK bit.
 Distributed under the GPL, LGPL and MPL open source licenses.
 No longer developed in favor of CKEditor.